-Several of the modern buildings at UniSA's Mawson Lakes campus, for example, are purpose built research and learning spaces, housing world-leading laboratory facilities and specialist equipment.
-Mawson Lakes is also home to UniSA's largest research institute and several research centres with a science, technology, engineering and maths (STEM) focus, and industry linkages to the defence and renewable energy sectors.
-The research concentrations are repositories of knowledge and resources, employing many hundreds of highly-skilled researchers with expertise and capabilities that are not readily available to private-sector firms.
-The Industry 4.0 Testlab is designed to engage with small and medium enterprises (SMEs) to introduce them to a range of Industry 4.0 strategies, methodologies and approaches.
+The 'Material and Mineral Sciences' and 'Sir Charles Todd' buildings at UniSA's Mawson Lakes campus, for example, are purpose built research and learning spaces, housing world-leading laboratory facilities and specialist equipment, UniSA at Mawson Lakes is also home to two research institutes and seven research centres with a science, maths and engineering focus, and industry linkages to the defence and renewable energy sectors.
+These Institutes and centres are repositories of knowledge and resources, employing many hundreds of highly-skilled researchers with expatibilities that are not readily available to private-sector firms.